thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 14. Click **Launch Instances**.
 Wait a few minutes for it to fully start up.
 After it starts, it will appear on the EC2 console.

-15. SSH as `admin` into the IP address of the instance, using the password: `Th0ughtSp0t`.

-16. Prepare your storage for use with your cluster, by running this command:
-`sudo /usr/local/scaligent/bin/prepare_disks.sh`.
+## Prepare the VMs (ThoughtSpot Systems Reliability Team)

+{% include important.html content="This procedure is typically done by a ThoughtSpot Systems Reliability Engineer (SRE).
+Please consult with your ThoughtSpot Customer Service or Support Engineer on these steps." %}

+Before we can install a ThoughtSpot cluster, an administrator must log into each VM through SSH as user "admin", and complete the following preparation steps:

+1. Run `sudo /usr/local/scaligent/bin/prepare_disks.sh` on every machine.
+2. Configure each VM based on the site-survey.

    When complete, your storage is mounted and ready for use with your cluster.

-17. Contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#) to complete your ThoughtSpot installation.
-     They will set up the VM instances to be part of your cluster.
-If you created an S3 bucket to use for storage, tell them the name of your bucket.
+## Launch the cluster

+Upload the TS tarball to one of the VMs and proceed with the normal cluster creation process, using [tscli cluster create]({{ site.baseurl }}/reference/tscli-command-ref.html#cluster).

+If you are going to use S3 as your persistent storage, you must enable it when running this command, using the **enable_cloud_storage** flag.
+Example: `tscli cluster create 6.0-167.tar.gz --enable_cloud_storage=s3a`

-18. When the setup is complete, you can load data into ThoughtSpot for search analytics.
+When the setup is complete, you can load data into ThoughtSpot for search analytics.

 {: id="network-ports"}
 ## Open the required network ports